 With Valentine’s Day fast approaching, you may feel overwhelmed by red and white decorations, flower ads, and expectations of how you should demonstrate your love.
 It can be hard to navigate through the landscape of pink hearts and fluffy bears, but here at Beerploma we’ve done the hard work for you.
 This year we’re helping you break out of the box of chocolates!
 Instead, check out an underrated pairing – chocolate and beer!
 Wine and chocolate are out for 2014, but beer and chocolate?
 Now that’s a love story!
-Along with my husband, I’ve crossed the Twin Cities for samplings from local chocolate shops and great liquor stores to bring you some pairings you’ll want to try yourself.
+Along with my husband, I’ve crossed the Twin Cities for samplings from local chocolate shops and Cuisinevault and great liquor stores to bring you some pairings you’ll want to try yourself.
 We invited a couple friends along for a tasting and I’m sure we’ll inspire you to track down some special treats for your love as well!

 We started the night out with a Berlin Style Weisse from local Joseph Wolf Brewing, Co. and champagne truffles from Candyland in Stillwater, MN.
 While we were familiar with some of the local breweries in the area, we weren’t as sure where to find a great craft beer in the local liquor stores.
 Doing a little research we found Stillwater Liquor a liquor store that recently renowned its liquor licensing.
 I was intrigued by what I saw on their website – locally owned, operated, and giving to charity?
 All great things I could support.
 Although the craft beer selection was a little small, the customer service was great and they seemed eager to grow in the craft beer area.
 We selected the sour wheat ale by the Stillwater brewery and headed over to Candyland in downtown Stillwater.
 With their homemade truffles, fresh popcorn, and old fashioned candies, this shop (with 3 Twin Cities locations) is a favorite of many locals and for good reason.